-At the end of treatment, you will be told how often to see your doctors for follow-up appointments.
+At the end of treatment, you’ll be told how often to see your doctors for follow-up appointments.
 Please be sure to keep your follow-up appointments with your radiation oncologist.
 He or she will evaluate your response to treatment.
 You might have blood tests, x-rays, scans, and biopsies during these visits.
 Before coming, write down your questions and concerns.
 Bring this and a list of all your medications with you.
 You can also call your doctor or nurse at any time after your treatment is completed, or in between follow-up appointments, if you have any questions or concerns.

 Keeping your follow-up appointments will help us identify any late effects of treatment.

 Radiation can cause permanent side effects in the bladder and bowel.
 Many people aren’t aware of these changes and don’t have any symptoms.
 However, some people will develop symptoms 4 months or more after treatment.
 These might be similar to the ones you had during treatment.
 However, there’s a very small chance that you might develop others.
 These are very rare but can include:

 - Narrowing of the opening of the bladder

 - Loss of urinary control

 These symptoms can come and go over time.
 They can also be persistent and chronic.
 Even if you don’t develop any late side effects, remember that the tissues in your bladder and rectum have been affected by the treatment.
 Call your radiation oncologist if you:

 - Have any new urinary, bladder, or bowel symptoms.

 - Need to have a colonoscopy.
 Avoid having a colonoscopy for the first year after treatment.